imagej/imagej.github.io/pages/MorphoLibJ.md

-"label-X" where X is its label value. ![From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.](MorphoLibJ-visualize-labels-in-3d-viewer.png "From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.")
+"label-X" where X is its label value. ![From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.](/images/pages/MorphoLibJ-visualize-labels-in-3d-viewer.png "From left to right: input label image, script output, smoothed label surfaces and example of individually translated surfaces in the 3D viewer.")"

 ## Documentation